 Biotech and Food Regulations (USDA, EPA, FDA, and multiple committees of jurisdiction)

 - Support and seek co-sponsorship of legislation to establish Federal labeling standards for foods containing biotech ingredients to prevent a patchwork of state requirements.

 - Modify FDA’s proposal to withdraw GRAS status for partially hydrogenated vegetable oils.

-- Lead efforts to accelerate USDA and EPA approvals for biotech traits and pesticide labels.
+- Accelerate EPA approvals for biotech traits and pesticide labels.

 Biodiesel Demand (EPA; Senate Finance and House Ways & Means Committees)

 - Extend the biodiesel tax incentive for 2015 and beyond and shift it from a blenders to a production credit.